WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Configuration/index.md

 First, set `ResetOnAppFailure` to true.
 Then, you can optionally configure a delay, in seconds, before restart using the `AppFailureRestartDelaySeconds` setting.

-For example, to configure Meadow to reboot your application, should it fail, after a 60-second delay, here is the configuration in YAML.
+For example, to configure Meadow to wait 60 seconds after a failure before rebooting your application, here is the configuration in YAML.

 ```yml
 Lifecycle: